-- (A) a foreign manufacturer, producer, or exporter, or the United States importer, of subject merchandise or a trade or business association, a majority of the members of which are producers, exporters, or importers of such merchandise, - (B) the government of a country in which such merchandise is produced or manufactured or from which such merchandise is exported, - (C) a manufacturer, producer, or wholesaler in the United States of a domestic like product, - (D) a certified union or recognized union or group of workers which is representative of an industry engaged in the manufacture, production, or wholesale in the United States of a domestic like product,
+- a) A foreign manufacturer, producer, or exporter, or the United States importer, of subject merchandise or a trade or business association a majority of the members of which are producers, exporters, or importers of such merchandise, - b) The government of a country in which such merchandise is produced or manufactured or from which such merchandise is exported, - c) A manufacturer, producer, or wholesaler in the United States of a domestic like product, - d) A certified union or reorganized union or group of workers which is representative of an industry engaged in the manufacture, production, or wholesale in the United States of a domestic like product, - e) A trade or business association a majority of whose members manufacture, produce, or wholesale a domestic like product in the United States, - f) An association, a majority of whose members is composed of interested parties described in subparagraph (c), (d), or (e) with respect to a domestic like product, and

-&lt;sup>7 An attorney must be able to show that he or she is admitted to practice before the bar of a United States state or the District of Columbia.
-The Commission's authority to regulate the credentials of attorneys or agents appearing before it is found in 19 C.F.R. § 201.15.
+6 An attorney must be able to show that he or she is admitted to practice before the bar of a United States state or the District of Columbia.
 The purpose of this requirement is to ensure that the Commission grants APO access only to persons with respect to whom the Commission can impose effective sanctions for breaches of APOs.
 Nevertheless, the Commission may permit an attorney not admitted to practice in the United States to gain access to BPI/CBI under the APO as a consultant or expert working under the supervision of an attorney licensed to practice in the United States.
+The Commission's authority to regulate the credentials of attorneys or agents appearing before it is found in 19 CFR Section 201.15.

-&lt;sup>8 The Commission has not defined the term "appears regularly before the Commission."
-The Secretary determines whether a particular applicant falls into that category on a case-by-case basis, and the Secretary may request additional information from an applicant to aid in this determination.
+7 The Commission has not defined the term "appears regularly before the Commission."
+The Secretary determines whether a particular applicant falls into that category on a case-by-case basis, and may request additional information from an applicant to aid in this determination.